that retard/bot is explaining the original comic, not the edit

 >It's not his area of expertise, so it's fine if we let a machine do it, right?

-If you consider "fine" an untrained retard using a bot shitting out derivative images trained on very likely stolen work, then quality and effort was never a concern to you and your point in meaningless.
+If you consider "fine" an untrained moron using a bot shitting out derivative images trained on very likely stolen work, then quality and effort was never a concern to you and your point in meaningless.

 >less effort to get better results.